tautvydas-v/homework/README.md

   - staging_table : tv_staging_google_trends
   - final_table : tv_final_transformed_google_trends

-    To run a fresh pipeline, use valid "project_id" and "dataset" which can be accessed with the provided credentials and also setup "raw_table",       "staging_table" and "final_table" as needed.
+    To run a fresh pipeline, use valid "project_id" and "dataset" which can be accessed with the Google Cloud credentials and also setup "raw_table",       "staging_table" and "final_table" as needed.
 8. Copy from the cloned repository's 'dags' folder into 'airflow' folder.
 It will include both the DAG and SQL templates.
+Once DAGs are parsed, there should be two DAGs - "google_trends_weekly_dag" and "google_trends_backfill_dag".
+Weekly DAG runs on Weekly basis, starting from 2023-02-26.
+Backfill DAG runs also on weekly basis, but starting 2020-01-01.
+DAG can be manually triggered, providing start and end dates (more information in the code).

+#